 I was happy with my formatted Lulu print, so I downloaded CS’s basic template and used the page setup in that for my MS. One gotcha – in Lulu, you don’t need to mirror your margins; in CS you most definitely do.
 Once you’ve changed your margins, check your MS, especially for blank pages, or pages with one or two lines.
-You can deleted blank pages, and tweak your margins to fit your words better.
+You can delete blank pages, and tweak your margins to fit your words better.
 Also, while Lulu expects you to add blank pages at the end of the MS, and insists your page count is evenly divisible by 4, for CS you finish your MS when it finishes.
 I suspect Lulu’s restriction here is a left-over from traditional publishing.
 If I’m wrong, I’m sure someone will correct me.
 With respect to images with the book, Lulu just goes with what you offer, whereas CS warns that images at less than 300dpi may print pixelated or blurry.
 In my case, the images are book covers for teasers, and my picture.
 If it’s not important, a less than optimal image won’t stop your book being produced.

 Formatting the cover

 The BIG difference here is that Lulu expects you to put the barcode on your custom-built cover.
 CS does not.
 If you use your own ISBN, better check their requirements.
 In both cases, I used the free ISBN offered.
 My guess is that if you use your own ISBN, you’ll be able to use the same one on both sites.
 After all, you are the publisher.
 They print to your requirements.